Graphegon/CoinBLAS/README.md

-# coinblas
+# CoinBLAS

-# GraphBLAS all the Cryptocurrency
+# GraphBLAS all the Bitcoin

-CoinBLAS is a Graph Linear Algebra analysis platform for bitcoin based on the GraphBLAS graph API and the pygraphblas Python binding.
+CoinBLAS is a Graph Linear Algebra analysis platform for bitcoin that uses the GraphBLAS graph API via pygraphblas.

+If you have enough RAM, BigQuery money, cores and time you can load all of bitcoin history into in-memory graphs.

 # Full-flow Analysis